Autumn decorating: 15 tips for cosy interiors

-To make the most of autumn this year, I propose in this post 15 decorating ideas to make your home cosy.
+So, to make the very most of autumn this year, I am sharing 15 decorating ideas in this post to make your home feel cosy, welcoming and perfectly suited to the season.

 Autumn, one of the most inspiring seasons

-All through September and October, we’re enjoying this period of abundance.
-The pleasure of going to the market, delighting in stalls full of good things to cook and dreaming of pumpkin soups, apple tarts and cinnamon rolls…
+Throughout September and October, we make the most of this wonderfully abundant time of year.
+There is such pleasure in going to the market early in the morning, when you can feel the first chill in the air, delighting in stalls piled high with delicious things to cook and dreaming of pumpkin soup, apple tarts and cinnamon rolls…

-A time of year when you feel more motivated than ever, autumn is an inspiring season for many creative projects.
+It is also a time of year when we somehow feel more motivated than ever, an endlessly inspiring season filled with ideas and creative projects.

-Now let’s get to the heart of the matter.
+And now, let’s get to the heart of it!

 From midsummer onwards, but also in autumn, my mother and I get into the habit of making jams and preserves with fruit and vegetables from the garden.
 It’s a moment we like to share (like when we bake Christmas cookies) and, above all, it’s a delicious way of preserving healthy produce and enjoying it all winter long.
 My mission is to design the labels that will adorn the jars and jars, always in a country spirit.
 On some jam jars that will be gobbled up during the Halloween period, I draw little witches on their broomsticks or spiders for my nephews.
 For those destined for the Christmas season, I’ll be drawing fir trees or snowmen… Another trick to make the jars prettier and give them a rustic country feel is to buy Liberty or checked fabric and cover the lid with linen twine.
 It’s a trick that everyone at home loves.
 As a decorative touch, I take a few jams out of the cupboard and display them in a china cabinet in the kitchen with their little fabric cap.
 It gives an authentic touch that’s quite popular.